Does Docker make sense in 2021?

 Besides, Docker Swarm is simply too simple.
 In our team, it took a single person to create and manage Docker Swarm clusters.
 Apart from the bugs that I’ve mentioned, there’s not much work with that.
 Large updates arrive along with Docker, which doesn’t happen too often, so that’s another problem gone.

 What is the agenda of Mirantis (owner of Docker Enterprise)?

 The question is: if Mirantis makes money on Kubernetes-as-a-service for enterprise clients, and Kubernetes removes Docker support, what is that all about?
-From my point of view, a company which profits from Kubernetes has no reason to invest in Docker once it is no longer supported by Kubernetes.
+From my point of view, a company that profits from Kubernetes has no reason to invest in Docker once it is no longer supported by Kubernetes.

 Mirantis takes care of the current enterprise customers

 Later in December, Mirantis announced that they were not going to support dockershim (Docker’s adapter to the CRI interface) with Docker, Inc. They explained that their current customers used more complex Kubernetes installations, which were dependent on specific Docker Engine features.
 What does that change?
 The situation resembles that related to Docker Swarm.
 Mirantis’s technical debt will rise (more on that below).